OGCI Performance Data hub

 GHG emissions from upstream flaring down 47% since 2017

-OGCI member companies continued to reduce flaring volumes and related greenhouse gas emissions from flaring in 2023, in line with their commitment to end upstream routine flaring and achieve near zero methane emissions by 2030.
+• OGCI member companies continued to reduce flaring volumes and related greenhouse gas emissions from flaring in 2023, in line with their ambition to end upstream routine flaring and achieve near zero methane emissions from operated oil >and gas assets by 2030.

 Low-carbon investment up five fold since 2017